UniTN-Mechatronics/arduino-encoder-board/readme.md

 ##PURPOSE

-The purpose of the program is to connect two Arduino boards thanks to I2C connection; with the master as the reciver and the slave, as sender and measurer of encoders angles and rounds.
+The purpose of the program is to connect two Arduino boards thanks to I2C connection; with the master as the reciver and the slave, as sender and measurer encoders angles and rounds.

 ###REQUIREMENT: